 “We believe that being more open, more clear, more honest about what’s happening, what are the quantitative facts about city operations, is a great way to reset that relationship,” he says.

-Hear more about how to implement your own city’s version of Improve Detroit; watch the on-demand webinar.
+Hear more about how to implement your own city’s version of Improve Detroit; watch the full webinar below.